Dementyeva/Puzzles/README.md

 🧮 Arithmetic Puzzle
 📌 Description
 A logic puzzle where players must restore missing arithmetic operators (+, -, *, /) in a grid so that:
-Each row produces the correct result
+Each row produces the correct result.
-Each column produces the correct result
+Each column produces the correct result.

-🧠 How It Works
+🧠 How It Works?
   Numbers are pre-generated.
   Result labels are shown:
   Blue → Row results